Ztein/docsharvester/Project docs/architecture_plan.md

 # DocHarvester - Universal Documentation Scraper Architecture Plan

 ## Overview
-This project aims to develop a Python-based web scraper that downloads and stores documentation from various websites (including ModelContextProtocol.io and Pydantic AI) into Markdown files for offline reference.
+This project aims to develop a Python-based web scraper that downloads and stores documentation from various websites into Markdown files for offline reference.
 The scraper is designed to be adaptable for different documentation sites through configuration.

+## Core Principles
+1. **Simplicity**: Each component has a single, clear responsibility
+2. **Flexibility**: Easy to adapt to different documentation sites
+3. **Reliability**: Robust error handling and recovery
+4. **Performance**: Efficient processing and caching
+5. **Maintainability**: Clear interfaces and documentation

 ## System Architecture